hernantz/classyconf/docs/source/loaders.rst

 change that behaviour, by customizing the loaders and the order in wich configuration discovery happens.

+Loaders can be set in the ``Meta`` class when extending :py:class:`ClassyConf<classyconf.configuration.ClassyConf>` or passed as a param when instantiating it.
+The later takes precedence and overrides loaders defined in ``Meta``.
+The order within the list of loaders matters and defines the lookup order.

 .. code-block:: python

     from classyconf import ClassyConf, IniFile, Environment, Value, EnvFile